Texas Commission on Environmental Quality: Commissioners

 The TCEQ has three full-time commissioners, who are appointed by the governor, to establish overall agency direction and policy, and to make final determinations on contested permitting and enforcement matters.
 The commissioners are appointed for six-year terms with the advice and consent of the Texas Senate.
 A commissioner may not serve more than two six-year terms, and the terms are staggered so that a different member's term expires every two years.
 The governor also names the chairman of the commission.
-The current commissioners of the TCEQ are Jon Niermann (chairman), Emily Lindley, and Bobby Janecka.
+The current commissioners of the TCEQ are Brooke Paup (chairwoman), Catarina Gonzales, and Tonya Miller.

 Mission statement

 "The Texas Commission on Environmental Quality strives to protect our state's public health and natural resources consistent with sustainable economic development.
 Our goal is clean air, clean water, and the safe management of waste."

 Divisions and programs

 Office of Air

-The Office of Air oversees all air permitting activities.
+The Office of Air oversees all air-permitting activities.
 The office also implements plans to protect and restore air quality in cooperation with local, regional, state, and federal stakeholders.
 It tracks progress toward environmental goals, adapting plans as necessary.

 The Air Quality Division works to protect and restore air quality through four programs: Air Implementation Grants, Air Industrial Emissions Assessment, Air Modeling and Data Analysis, and Air Quality Planning.
 The Air Permits Division processes air permits and authorizations for facilities that, when operational, would emit contaminants into the atmosphere.
-The division does this through two major air permitting programs, New Source Review (NSR) Permits and Title V Federal Operating Permits.
+The division does this through two major air-permitting programs, New Source Review permits and Title V federal operating permits.